rahul-george/fastapi-devcontainer/README.md

 # fastapi-devcontainer
-dev container repo with fastapi
+Basic devcontainer with fastapi and minimal python extensions